thomseddon/traefik-forward-auth/README.md

 ### Applying Authentication

-Authentication can be applied in a variety of ways, either globally across all requests, or to individual containers/ingresses.
+Authentication can be applied in a variety of ways, either globally across all requests, or selectively to specific containers/ingresses.

 #### Global Authentication